parttimenerd/nildumu/README.md

       if-statement and doesn't take into account that conditions fixate specific bits in the then- and the else-branch of if-statements
    - `extended`: takes the last point into account
-   - `loop`: full support of the whole language
+   - `loop`: full support of the whole language, contains still bugs, it is advised to enable the transformation of loops to recursion
 - the big combobox below
    - it allows to select and configure the method handler the handles the method invocations